 Other film work includes the collaborative short, Air Drifts, produced with NASA's Global Modeling and Assimilation Office, which premiered at the 2016 Oslo Architecture Triennale; Tibet in Exile, a half hour film broadcast on public television and screened at festivals and museums in the U.S. and Europe; and Positive Proof Church, a 16 mm short.
 McLagan began her film career working as a producer on Paris is Burning, one of the most acclaimed examples of 1990s New Queer Cinema.

-McLagan's intellectual work examines the relationship between forms of politics and visual culture.
+McLagan's scholarly work examines the relationship between forms of politics and visual culture.
 She has published on human rights, testimony and architectures of activism and is co-editor of Sensible Politics: The Visual Culture of Nongovernmental Activism, published by Zone Books in 2012.
 Her doctoral research examines the centrality of media to the formation of the Tibet Movement among Tibetan exiles and supporters around the world.

 Research items related to her doctoral work are currently in Transcultural Tibet: Archival sources at Columbia University, an exhibition of archival and other rare materials on view at the C.V.
 Starr East Asian Library until June 2017.
 The materials are drawn from the Starr library's newly inaugurated Meg McLagan Collection: The Tibet Movement in Exile, 1989-2003.